austinkmassey/crisp/BACKLOG.md

 > Word counts?
 > Formatted elements?

-## Templates
+## Index

-- each artifact has a template, it is mostly used as a boilerplate file that is copied and renamed with minimal changes.
-Information is manually filled out in the artifact template.
 - each index has a different template type.
 They are more complex and "merged" with data from a JSON file.
 Sections are repeated.
 All information in the end result is generated and not edited manually.
 - each index is made up of two parts, the index header and the body which is a collection of sections that represent each file being indexed
-- the header contains high level informaiton (file counts, date updated, ...)
+- the header contains high level information (file counts, date updated, ...)
 - the index section contains information relavent to each file being indexed

 > [!Question] What information about be useful to include in the header?
 Each artifact type?

-## Index

 A process that: